Sodium trifluoroacetate: Basicity

 The general reaction with hydronium is in equilibrium due to the similarity in pKa between trifluoroacetic acid and the hydronium ion.

 Preparation

-One convenient method is by dissolving an equivalent amount of sodium carbonate in 50% aqueous solution of trifluoroacetic acid.
+One convenient method is by dissolving an equivalent amount of sodium carbonate in a 50% aqueous solution of trifluoroacetic acid.
 The solution is filtered and evaporated by vacuum evaporation (with special care to avoid decomposition of the salt by overheating).
 The solid obtained is dried under vacuum at 100 °C.

 Uses

 Sodium trifluoroacetate is a useful reagent for trifluoromethylation.